priyasawant09/Tender_tool/README.md

-# AI-Based CV Matching using LLM
+# AI-Based CV Matching Tool using LLM

 ## Project Overview

 This project automates the process of matching CVs with job descriptions using AI.
-It parses CVs in PDF or DOCX formats, evaluates each CV against a job description using a Large Language Model (LLM), and generates a score out of 10 along with a brief explanation.
+It parses CVs in PDF or DOCX formats, evaluates multiple CVs against a job description using a Large Language Model (LLM), and generates a score out of 10 along with a brief explanation.
 This application is designed to help HR teams shortlist candidates efficiently and accurately.

 ## Key Features